michael-hahn/frap/myapps/README.md

 * Edge-aware (`#define VERSION 2`): This is the version that when sorting the array of labels, edge labels follow their corresponding vertex labels.
 This version treats incoming-edge and outgoing-edge differently (like version `1`).

 Unfortunately, you have to change the macro in the code (`#define VERSION X`, `#define TAKEEDGELABEL X`), rebuild, and re-run at this point.

+_TODO: The application is not optimized.
+Many algorithm can be changed to make it more efficiently.
+There are many redundant computations for now.
+Smaller locks should be used instead as well._

 #### Make file in `myapps` directory: